Containers

 Introduction

 Running microservice-style architectures in the cloud can quickly become a complex operation.
-Teams must account for a growing number of moving pieces such as multiple instances of independent workloads, along with their infrastructure dependencies.
+Teams must account for a growing number of moving pieces, such as multiple instances of independent workloads, along with their infrastructure dependencies.
 These components can then be distributed across different topology domains, such as multiple Amazon Elastic Compute Cloud (Amazon EC2) instances, Availability Zones (AZs), or AWS Regions.
 Kubernetes alleviates some of the operational burden of setting up and managing these environments by automatically deploying container workloads and infrastructure based on the previously mentioned topologies.
 However, because of the size, complexity, and network dependency of these environments, a sub-section of the overall architecture inevitably runs in a degraded or failing state at some point in time.
 As such, teams should design for failure by making sure that they can understand the health of their Kubernetes applications and infrastructure at runtime, and build them to quickly adapt and recover from unexpected events that risk the availability of their workloads.

 A best practice and common approach for both applications and infrastructure is to have redundancy and to avoid single points of failure.
 To eliminate single points of failure, customers are increasingly deploying highly available applications in Amazon Elastic Kubernetes Service (Amazon EKS) across multiple AZs.
 However, application and infrastructure redundancy is just one of multiple strategies that should be applied for the best results.
-Whether or not you apply certain resiliency or failure design mechanisms, and how you apply them, depends on your application’s targeted Recovery Time Objective (RTO) and Recovery Point Objective (RPO).
+Whether or not you apply certain resiliency or failure design mechanisms and how you apply them, depends on your application’s targeted Recovery Time Objective (RTO) and Recovery Point Objective (RPO).
 Some applications may be of a critical nature with minimal to zero downtime requirements, whereas others may not fit into this mold.

 The scope of a failure or degradation can happen at different levels.
 In your Amazon EKS environment, an issue may occur to a single worker node, a subset of worker nodes, or even an entire AZ.
 In the case of AZ impairments, you can use Amazon Application Recovery Controller (ARC) zonal shift as part of your resiliency and recovery strategy.
 With ARC zonal shift, you can temporarily redirect in-cluster network traffic away from the impacted AZ.
-However, to optimally manage the zonal shift process, you must make sure you have sufficient monitoring in place to detect zonal impairments.
+However, to optimally manage the zonal shift process, you must ensure you have sufficient monitoring in place to detect zonal impairments.

 Alternatively, you can allow AWS to manage this for you using zonal autoshift.
 With zonal autoshift, AWS monitors the overall health of your AZs and responds to a potential impairment by automatically shifting traffic away from the impaired AZ in your cluster environment on your behalf.
 AWS also manages restoring in-cluster traffic to that AZ when it returns to a healthy state.